mental-health-america/arc/web/modules/contrib/recently_read/README.txt

 CONFIGURATION
 -------------

   1. Navigate to Administration > Extend and enable the module.
   2. When the module is enabled, it automatically creates a view block for recently read articles.
-    3. Navigate to Administration > Configuration > System > Recently read to
+  3. Navigate to Administration > Configuration > System > Recently read config to
        configure.
-    4. From the "List" tab, entities can be individually configured by selecting the "Edit" option.
-    5. From the "Configuration" tab, there are options for deleting the records:
+  4. From the "Configuration" tab, enable entity types for which you want to track recently read items.
+There are also options for deleting the records:
        Time based, Count based, or Never.
+  5. From the "List" tab, entities can be individually configured by selecting the "Edit" option.
-    6. Navigate to Administration > Structure > Views to create a new view for Recently read content (Content) just add a relationship to Recently read (see sample view named 'Recently').
+  6. Navigate to Administration > Structure > Views to create a new view for Recently read content (Content) just add a relationship to Recently read with Require this relationship option checked.
+See (Recently read content) as an example.

 MAINTAINERS